-9.1 If, after discussion with the parent/carer, it is agreed that the pupil is competent to manage their own medication and procedures, they will be encouraged to do so.
-This will be reflected in the individual healthcare plan.

-9.2 Pupils will be able to access their medication for self-medication quickly and easily.
-The children with inhalers self-medicate as and when needed, and these are stored in the school office for them to access easily.
-All other medication is stored in the locked cupboard in the medical room to ensure that the safeguarding of other pupils is not compromised.
-Alfriston Primary School also recognises that pupils who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
-If it is not appropriate for a pupil to self-manage, then relevant staff will help to administer medicines and manage procedures for them.

-9.3 If a pupil refuses to take medicine or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the individual healthcare plan and inform the DSL.
+- 9.1 If, after discussion with the parent/carer, it is agreed that the pupil is competent to manage their own medication and procedures, they will be encouraged to do so.
+This will be reflected in the individual healthcare plan. - 9.2 Wherever possible pupils will be allowed to carry their own medicines and relevant devices or should be able to access their medication for self-medication quickly and easily; these will be stored in the cupboard in the Medical Room to ensure that the safeguarding of other pupils is not compromised.
+Alfriston School also recognises that pupils who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
+If it is not appropriate for a pupil to self-manage, then relevant staff will help to administer medicines and manage procedures for them. - 9.3 If a pupil refuses to take medicine or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the individual healthcare plan and inform the DSL.
 Parents will also be informed so that alternative options can be considered.